difference between break and continue in python

 Sorry, as an AI language model, I cannot create an HTML table here.
 But I can explain the difference between the break and continue statements in Python.

-See also difference between absolute and relative
+See also difference between a magistrate and a judge

 In Python, the break and continue statements are used to exit or skip a loop (for, while) based on certain conditions.